 5. Tackling hardware problems

 Most crashes, errors and other problems are caused by software bugs, malware or security issues.
-Before you open up your computer, make sure you have eliminated other possible causes of the problem.
+Before you open up your computer and attempt to fix the hardware, make sure you have eliminated all other possible causes of the problem.

 Consider calling in the experts

-- Although desktop computers are generally designed so that some components can be replaced, it's often less hassle to call in your IT supplier.
+- Although desktop computers are generally designed so that some components can be replaced, it's often easier to call in your IT supplier.

-- Laptops are best left to professionals and are often sealed by the manufacturer.
+- Laptops are best left to professionals and in many cases are sealed by the manufacturer.
 They use custom components that are hard to access and soldered together to save space.

 - Other devices - such as smartphones and tablets - are nearly impossible to repair.
 It's usually easier to get a replacement (under warranty, if you have one).